mhackersu/aws-cdk-platform-ephemeral/readme.md

 ## Demo

-Follow these steps to run the demo locally:
+Follow these steps to launch the demo:

 ```
 # Open terminal app (iTerm2, GitBash, Bash, etc.)